mandolyte/uw-obsidian/vault/tn/RUT.md

 Possible meanings are (1) other workers might abuse Ruth or try to rape her or (2) in another field, the owner might interfere or stop her from gleaning while they are harvesting.

 ## ab64
-rc://*/ta/man/translate/grammar-connect-logic-result
 ### וְ⁠לֹ֥א יִפְגְּעוּ־בָ֖⁠ךְ (1)
 This is the reason why Ruth should continue to work with Boaz’s servants.
 If it is more clear in your language to state the reason before the result, you can state this part of the sentence first, as in the UST.
-(See: [[rc://*/ta/man/translate/grammar-connect-logic-result]])
+(See: [[grammar-connect-logic-result]])

 # 2:23
 ## e2vq